ExabeamLabs/Content-Doc/README.md

 ![Exabeam](banner.png)

-# Exabeam Content Documentation
+# Exabeam Content Library

-Welcome to Exabeam's Content Documentation repository!
+Welcome to Exabeam's Content Library repository.

+The Content Library is an online repository of knowledge and content that organizations can use to deploy new use cases.
+The initial release allows customers to quickly map data sources to security use cases and to download the necessary parsers.

 This is a programmatic generation of content documentation from Exabeam's content repository.
 As new content is committed to the content repo, the Content Documentation is automatically updated to provide fast and easy access.